chinmaybhargave/spring-properties-and-beans/spring-boot-properties-demo/README.md

 ## NOTES
 - @EnableConfigurationProperties : This enables @ConfigurationProperties.
-This is enabled by default.
 This is a convenient way to quickly register @ConfigurationProperties annotated beans.

 - @Import : This is a convenient way to quickly register @Configuration annotated beans.

+- @ConfigurationPropertiesBinding : The ConfigurationPropertiesBindingPostProcessor is responsible to bind all external properties to the beans annotated with @ConfigurationProperties.
+This BeanPostProcessor also detects custom converters (besides the default ones) annotated with @ConfigurationPropertiesBinding for type conversion.
+This annotation enables us to map non-primitive data type properties to the Java Class by adding custom converters.
+For example, if we have mapped a date in string format to any property key and we want to convert that date in string format to any other format, say LocalDate.
+This can be achieved with by adding the mentioned annotation on Converter class.